ecilasun/tinysys/gateware/README.md

-# Gateware version 1.09
+# Gateware build r1.01

-The gateware binary contains version 1.09 of the device.
+The gateware binary contains latest version of the device.
 There is no need for a ROM file.<br>
-If you have an older one, you can simply delete it, or use a `rom.bin` file with version 1.09 or higher.
+If you have an older one, you can simply delete it, or use a `rom.bin` file with this version or higher.

 # Current device architecture
 This is the current architecture to use with gcc13 and higher: `rv32im_zicsr_zifencei_zfinx`